TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 Using separate non-powered wheels to track distance allowed for much more speed because we could apply braking force opposite to the robot's motion and didn't have to worry about if the powered wheels slightly slipped.

-So far, this prototype could only go from point to point; it could not path follow with lines or curves.
+So far, this prototype could only go from point to point; it could not follow paths with lines or curves.

 ### Preventing Overshoot

-This obviously would instantly overshoot the target position because it would only brake after it reached the target position.
+This would obviously overshoot the target position instantly because it would only brake after reaching the target position.
 To fix this, we decided to create a program that drives the robot at different speeds, turns on zero power brake mode, and calculates the distance the robot took to brake.
-With those data points we found that it was in the form of `ax^2 + bx` so we used quadratic regression, in that form, to derive a function that accurately predicts the required braking distance at any speed.
+With those data points, we found that it was in the form of `ax^2 + bx` so we used quadratic regression, in that form, to derive a function that accurately predicts the required braking distance at any speed.

 We commonly found our coefficients to be around `a=0.001` and `b=0.07`.